wbs-pro/wbs-pro.github.io/content/index.md

 ---
 # Hey there 👋

 I'm William, a self-taught Digital Artist, and this is my digital garden.
-If you're here as a recruiter, here's a link to my most recent resume: [📄 Reactive Resume](https://rxresu.me/william.bs.pro/en-curriculum-vitae)
+If you're a recruiter, you can find my most recent resume here: [📄 Reactive Resume](https://rxresu.me/william.bs.pro/en-curriculum-vitae)

+Additionally, feel free to explore my [[Knowledge Base]], where I've compiled a range of skills and insights that may align with your search for a potential candidate.

 ## About Me